filetrust/icap-terraform-aks-deployment/README.md

 - Access File Share in an Azure Storage account
 - Pull private images from DockerHub

-We can achieve this with the script *create-ns-secrets.sh* which will add do the following:
+We can achieve this with the script *create-ns-secrets.sh* which will be in the scripts folder and do the following:

 - Creates all namespaces for ICAP services
 - Add secrets for the following